Employment

 Current Employment Opportunities

-Planner II Associate Planner: Position open until filled.
+Planner II Associate Planner – FT: Position open until filled.

 The Grays Harbor Council of Governments (GHCOG) is seeking qualified candidates for the position of Associate Planner (Planner II).
+Are you an early/mid-career planning professional looking for a dynamic role where you can make a real impact?
+Do you thrive in a collaborative environment where your ideas are valued, and your expertise is respected?
+If so, we have the perfect opportunity for you!
 We seek a motivated professional with interest in long-range planning within a rural setting to join our team.

-Compensation: Planner II, $60,000-$67,000 annually DOQ and full benefits package including: medical, dental, vision, long-term disability, life insurance coverage, participation in Washington State’s Public Employees’ Retirement System, paid sick leave, vacation and holidays.
+Compensation: Planner II, $67,000-$82,000 annually DOQ and full benefits package including: medical, dental, vision, long-term disability, life insurance coverage, participation in Washington State’s Public Employees’ Retirement System, paid sick leave, vacation and holidays.
 This is a non-union, exempt position.
-32 hour work week possible with corresponding salary.
+32-hour work week possible with corresponding salary.
 After orientation a part-time, remote work schedule can be considered.

 Background: Grays Harbor Council of Governments (GHCOG) is a regional planning agency located in Aberdeen, WA serving Grays Harbor County, all nine cities, Grays Harbor Transit Authority, the Port of Grays Harbor, Grays Harbor PUD, Timberland Regional Library, the Chehalis Tribe and the Quinault Indian Nation.
 Areas of planning work include transportation, brownfields, park and recreation, community development, mapping and data, and grant assistance.